 The property is subject to a 3% GOR.
-Until the third anniversary of the agreement, the Company has the right to purchase 1% of the respective GOR for US\$1,000,000.
+Until February 11, 2019, the Company has the right to purchase 1% of the respective GOR for US\$1,000,000.

 Atlantis - Option Agreement - American Lithium Corp.

 On March 14, 2016, the Company entered into a property option agreement with American Lithium Corp., ("American Lithium") (the "Optionee") granting American Lithium the option to earn an 80% interest in the Atlantis lithium property by making payments of cash and common shares to the Company and by incurring exploration expenditures on the property as follows: